 Enjoy the right sweet treats

 If you have a bit of a sweet tooth, you might indulge in a little dessert after dinner to end the evening on a delicious note.
 However, your desserts don’t need to be needlessly heavy and they can be a perfect example of ways to add some fruit into your diet.
 With this oatmeal raisin cookie recipe, you can get plenty of fiber.
 Raisins have plenty of nutritional quality on their own, such as adding even more fiber to the mix as well as a high amount of potassium, a vital mineral for all sorts of organ functions.
+You could also try options like these Amish fry pies.
+They are made from locally sourced fruits that carry more nutrients than your average processed dessert.

 Keep it nice and accessible